epolewski/EricLLM/README.md

 # EricLLM
 A fast batching API to serve LLM models

+Update 3/7/2024: Bug fixes.
+Added some features.
+Made some things default to the model settings rather than arbitrary values unless specified.
+Implemented stop tokens and it's kinda working but the tokenizer keeps spitting out things like < /s and > as different tokens instead of "\</s>".

 Update 1/27/2024: Fixed one of the major bugs that would cause some requests to not return when under heavy load.
 Added extremly simple vLLM engine support.
 I'm trying to work around that multi-gpu bug and see if I can do it from here.
 Implemented the 8 bit cache but haven't tested it.
 Fixed the lora support.
 Adjusted timeout behavior.

 Update 01/17/2024: Bunch of random little upgrades/bug fixes.
 Some speed increases.
 Added lora support.
 Successfully found a bunch of things that don't work or make things worse.
 I added an --embiggen flag if you want to duplicate the attention layers and make arbitrarily large frankenmodels.
 I've not benchmarked this against anything.
 The decrease in speed may not reflect properly in the console.
 It doesn't work well, and I suspect it's because the cache is being shared between duplicate layers and causing issues.
 But the API server, on the whole, works a lot better now.
 My use of this is expanding and I'll keep dropping the updates in.